ZJU-DAILY/BIRDIE/README.md

 ```

 + Data preparation for D<sup>1</sup>

+  - Assign a tabid for each table in the repository D<sup>1</sup> by running the incremental tabid assign algorithm

+    First,  generate the representations of tables

+    ```
+    cd BIRDIE/tableid/
+    python emb.py --dataset_name "fetaqa_inc_1"
+    ```

+    Second, generate semantic IDs for each table through incremental tabid assign algorithm

+    ```
+    python cluster_tree.py --dataset_name "fetaqa_inc_1" --base_tag "fetaqa_inc_0"
+    ```

+  - Generate synthetic queries for each table in D<sup>1</sup>, similar to the steps in "Indexing from scratch"

 + Train a memory unit L<sup>1</sup> to index D<sup>1</sup> based on the model M<sup>0</sup> using LoRA